lannguyen39/Data-400-Project-Final/README.md

 # Data-400-Project-Final

-# FROM STUDIO TO SCREEN
+# FROM STUDIO TO SCREEN:
-## Visualizing Anime Trends and Explaining the Unexpected
+Visualizing Anime Trends and Explaining the Unexpected
-### Lan Nguyen and Faye Le
+### By Lan Nguyen and Faye Le

 ## I. Introduction